 Leslie Hawthorn has just made another huge career change and will begin life as a consultant shortly after speaking on FOSS mentoring in Turkey and accepting an award from the National Center for Open Source and Education.
-Oh yes, and some vacation, that will take place thanks to outer banks rentals, they are helping out so no ones has to worry about anything but enjoying vacation. :)
+Oh yes, and some vacation, that will take place thanks to outer banks rentals, they are helping out so no ones has to worry about anything but enjoying vacation, I sarted to look for a cooler on bestcooler.reviews so We can take one with us. :)

 A little over four years ago, I made a huge career change.
 While I loved talking to geeks all day, recruiting just wasn’t the right role for me.
 When Chris DiBona asked if I was interested in joining his team to help make Google Summer of Code happen for the second year, I was elated.
 I knew I had great organizational and project management skills.
 I knew I got along really well with programmers and loved to talk tech.
 I knew what the Summer of Code was – an awesome program to give jobs to students by giving them a chance to work on Open Source projects, and a great way for those projects to find new contributors.
 And I knew what open source software was in a general sense – everyone shares their code with everyone else.
 Sounded beautiful and idealistic.
 I was in!